|

 Antimony - Wikipedia

-Antimony is a chemical element; it has symbol Sb (from Latin stibium) and atomic number 51.
-A lustrous grey metal or metalloid, it is found in nature mainly as the sulfide mineral stibnite (Sb2S3).
-Antimony compounds have been known since ancient times and were powdered for use as medicine and cosmetics, often known by the Arabic name kohl.
-[11] .
+Antimony is a chemical element with the symbol Sb (from Latin stibium) and atomic number 51.
+A lustrous grey metal or metalloid, it occurs in nature mainly in the form of the sulfide mineral stibnite (Sb2S3).
+Antimony compounds have been known since ancient history and were powdered for use as cosmetics (often known by the Arabic name kohl) and as medicine.
+China is the largest producer of ...

 Antimony: The Most Important Mineral You Never Heard Of - Forbes